theforeman/puppet-foreman_proxy/README.md

 To configure older versions of the Smart Proxy use version 2.x of this module for 1.5 to 1.10 and 3.x for 1.11.

+### 1.16 compatibility notes

+On Smart Proxy 1.16+ with puppetca support, also set:

+    use_autosignfile => true,

+to ensure the new `autosignfile` parameter is used instead of `puppetdir`.

 ### 1.15 compatibility notes

-On Smart Proxy 1.15 with realm support, also set:
+On Smart Proxy 1.15+ with realm support, also set:

     realm_split_config_files => true,